darkyang233/DSAA2023Competition/README.md

 # Note

-If your graphics card performance is not good, please reduce the size of the batch_size.
+Please pay attention to adjusting the size of the batch_size.